Spread the love

 Scripture:

-Multiplication of loaves: Jesus gives thanks
+Jesus gives thanks

-Giving thanks to God: literary device
+Mockingly giving thanks to God:

 Etymology: The Greek prefix (eu-) means well.
 The Greek verb charizomai means to give freely.
 The Latin verb agere means to conduct, to act, to deliver.
 The Greek noun eucharistia means thanks offering.